antonxy/rep-ros-i/rep-ixxxx.rst

 Example: STATUS
 ---------------

-This is a bytestream encoding a ``STATUS`` message, again for a six-axis, serial industrial robot.
+This is a bytestream encoding a ``STATUS`` message for a six-axis robot that is in auto-mode, not moving, not in an error mode, of which the servo drives are powered and is ready to execute a new trajectory.
+Note that the state of the e-stop could not be determined by the driver, and is thus reported as ``UNKNOWN``.

+Direction: server → client

 ::